A great 'do-all' frame. Ready for cyclo-cross, trail-riding, commuting and some loaded touring. We make it in a wide range of sizes to fit you right.

 What cranks will the Double Cross fit?

-It will fit road triples, doubles, and cross cranks
+It will fit road triples, road doubles, compact road doubles and cross cranks

 Something to note about the geometry: